LekhshreePaunikar/BDA-SGA-2/README.md

 To validate functionality, I wrote unit tests in `AuthorRepositoryTest` and `BookRepositoryTest` to verify data operations and custom queries.
 These tests confirm repository reliability, while web interface tests verified create, read, and update functionalities, ensuring end-to-end functionality.

+## USAGE: ##
+- **Admin Dashboard**: The admin has full control over the data, including the ability to add new authors and books, update existing records, or delete entries as needed.
+Regular users, on the other hand, have restricted access, allowing them to view the list of books and authors without modifying the data.
+- **View Authors and Books:** Users can browse through a list of authors and their associated books, making it easy to explore the database.
+The search functionality allows users to filter books by author names, providing a quick way to find specific entries or explore the works of a particular author.
+- **Update and Delete:** Admins can use dedicated forms to update the details of authors or books, ensuring that the records remain accurate and up-to-date.
+Deletion functionality is carefully controlled and restricted to admins, with confirmation prompts to prevent unintentional data loss, maintaining the integrity of the database.

+## CHALLENGES FACED: ##

+- **Database Design:** Implementing the one-to-many relationship between `Author` and `Book` required careful handling of cascading operations to maintain data integrity, particularly during deletions.

+- **Exception Handling:** Ensuring robust error handling for invalid data inputs, especially during create and update operations, was challenging.
+It was essential to provide meaningful feedback without exposing sensitive details.

+- **Optimizing Custom Queries:** Writing efficient JPQL queries for searching books by author name and managing performance as data volume grew required balancing readability with query speed.

+- **User Interface with JSP:** Designing a user-friendly interface using JSP was challenging, particularly when integrating it with CSS for a consistent look and ensuring smooth form data handling.

+- **Role-Based Access Control (RBAC):** Differentiating admin and user permissions required careful setup to ensure secure access while maintaining a good user experience.

+- **Testing with JUnit:** Mocking data and simulating real-world scenarios for unit tests, especially for custom query logic, posed challenges but was crucial for application stability.

+- **Configuration and Deployment:** Managing database configuration and migration from development to production environments required precision to avoid data loss and ensure seamless transitions.

+## FUTURE IMPROVEMENTS: ###

+- **Future Improvements:** Implement a RESTful API for External Access: Creating a RESTful API would allow other applications or services to interact with the system programmatically.
+This would enable integration with mobile apps or third-party platforms, expanding the application's reach and versatility.

+- **Enhance Security Features for Better User Management:** Adding features like JWT-based authentication or OAuth 2.0 would provide a more secure way to handle user sessions.
+Implementing multi-factor authentication (MFA) and stronger password validation can further protect user data from unauthorized access.

+- **Add More Search and Filter Options in the UI:** Expanding the search functionality to include filters like book genre, publication year, or partial matches for author names would improve usability.
+This would help users quickly find specific books or authors, making the application more user-friendly as the dataset grows.

+- **Optimize Database Queries for Improved Performance:** Refactoring complex queries and adding database indexes can reduce query execution times, especially for large datasets.
+Implementing caching mechanisms like Hibernate's second-level cache can also speed up frequently accessed data, enhancing the overall responsiveness of the application.